Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Summary

 \item \src\ is an eclipsing binary with an orbital period of $P_{\rm orb}=6.48301 \pm 0.00003$\,hr and a typical X-ray eclipse duration of $D_{\star,X} = 1245.5^{+6.9}_{-6.5}$\,s.
 Apart from the eclipses, the source also exhibits dip events that seem to occur mostly at the same orbital phase range.
 The presence of the dips also exhibits a possible correlation with the source flux.
 The mass and radius of the companion star are estimated to be $M_2 \approx 0.6-0.8M_\odot$ and $R_2 \approx 0.7-0.8 R_\odot$, pointing to a K-type star.
 The binary inclination is $i\approx73-75^\circ$.

 \item Eclipses and dips are also present in the ULTRACAM optical light curves.
 The optical eclipses are broader and shallower than in X-rays and show a clear wavelength dependence, with longer and less deep eclipses in the redder band.
 By comparing the optical and X-ray ingress and egress times, we infer that a substantial fraction of the optical emission arises from an extended region in the accretion flow (disk and/or stream impact region).
+The dip observed in this joint EP-ULTRACAM observation also showed a wavelength-dependent delay, with the detection in the less energetic band lagging behind that in the more energetic band.
+In addition, this dip probably has a different physical origin from the other dips, as it occurred in a different orbital phase and the X-ray flux decrease during it is also less significant.

-The ULTRACAM data also reveal a short optical flare occurring during the eclipse.
-The event shows a blueward color change at peak and lacks an X-ray counterpart, pointing to a magnetic flare on the Roche-lobe–filling companion star.
+\item The ULTRACAM data reveal a short optical flare occurring during the eclipse.
+The event shows a blueward color change at peak and lacks an X-ray counterpart, pointing to a magnetic flare on the Roche-lobe-filling companion star, even though the possibility of the optical flare originating from the reprocessed emission of a type-I X-ray burst cannot be fully ruled out.